This blog may contain affiliate links. Read our disclosure policy for more info.

 Nestled in the province of Guanacaste in the northwestern part of the country, Tamarindo is a bustling resort-like town known as one of the country’s top beach destinations.
-With its amazing beach, pulsating nightlife, mouthwatering cuisine, and a plethora of activities, this small town have become a hotspot for every type of traveler, from backpackers to families – so naturally, there are a ton of places to stay in and around Tamarindo.
+With its amazing beach, pulsating nightlife, mouthwatering cuisine, and a plethora of activities including ziplining and surfing, this small town has become a hotspot for every type of traveler, from backpackers to families – so naturally, there are a ton of places to stay in and around Tamarindo.

 If you’re someone who has never been here before, then choosing where to stay in Tamarindo can be a bit daunting.
 This is especially true with the dozens of hotels and different areas you can pick from.